mattmc3/string.zsh/README.md

 zparseopts -D -F -K -A opts -- x: y z: || return 1
 ```

 If you are not familiar with `zparseopts`, you can [read more in the docs][zparseopts].
-The short explaination is that we are telling `zparseopts` to:
+The short explanation is that we are telling `zparseopts` to:

 - **delete (`-D`)** parsed options from `$@`.
 - **fail (`-F`)** if a bad option is passed by the user.